dwainm/new_exchange/README.md

 ![Tests](https://github.com/dwainm/new_exchange/actions/workflows/go.yml/badge.svg)

 # New Exchange
-An exchange marketplace written in Go
+An exchange marketplace written in Go.

 ### What is an exchange?
 A marketplace where buyers and sellers interact to trade listed products at an agreeable price.